 Neo-Nazi April Gaede Pushes Twin Daughters Lynx and Lamb into Spotlight

-Neo-Nazi stage mom April Gaede and her singing twins are poised for stardom, of a sort
+Ambitious neo-Nazi stage mom April Gaede is positioning her singing twin daughters for stardom — of a sort.

 April Gaede wears a tweed suit the color of wheat, her light brown mullet neatly curled.
 Her twin daughters, Lynx and Lamb, are clad in matching powder-blue dresses with fuzzy collars, their blond hair in braids, impossibly cute and well aware of it.
 They stand and sing to a rapt crowd in shrill voices.

 If it weren't for the electric guitars on the stage behind them, the flag with the "life rune" symbol on it, and the white-power lyrics, they could be singing hymns in church.
 Instead, they are entertaining a room full of neo-Nazis.